arnauddesombre/Python-Utilities/README.md

 ----------

-<b>a-star - heap - show path.py</b><br>
+<b>a-star - show path.py</b><br>
-Compute the shortest distance from a source to a destination in a directed graph where some crow distance (Euclid) can be defined.<br>
+Compute the shortest distance from a source to a destination in a directed graph where some crow distance (for example Euclid) can be defined.<br>
 /!\ all distances must be >= 0<br>
-(implementation using heap)<br>

 Return:
 - shortest distance<br>
 - shortest path parents dictionary<br>

-Note: this program implements A\* from the Dijkstra implementation of to "dijkstra - heap - show path.py"<br>
+Note: this program implements A\* starting from the Dijkstra implementation of "dijkstra - show path.py"<br>

 ----------